martinky24/WebsiteSecurity/Vulnerabilities/securitymisconfiguration.md

 ## Our Implementation

 Before our patch, the whole website ran queries using a superuser database role.
-We changed this to having an limited privilege admin and basic user roles.
+We changed this to having a limited privilege admin and basic user roles.
-The transfer page which was vulnerable to sql injection was a good place to test the vulnerability since we need to see if the user can execute a truncate query which does is not allowed for the basicuser role but is for the superuser role.
+We chose the transfer page, which was already vulnerable to sql injection, to test the vulnerability.
+We used this page to test if the user can execute a truncate query which is not allowed for the basic user role but is for the superuser role.

 ## Steps to Exploit